 How do I install the NSB 2×10 Spider?

-Just remove the existing spider and rings and replace with the NSB 2×10 Spider with two new chainrings of your choice.
-You may have move the front derailleur down towards the largest ring (depending on what rings you would like to install).
+Remove the existing spider and rings and replace them with the NSB 2×10 Spider with two new chainrings of your choice.
+You may have to move the front derailleur down towards the largest ring (depending on what rings you would like to install).
 Check your front derailleur alignment and adjust accordingly.

 Will the NSB 2×10 Spider work with the S2210 crank?

-Yes, the NSB spiders are compatible with the S2210 cranks that is commonly found on Specialized bikes.
-The S2210 is an OE crank that is virtually the same as the X0 crank set.
+Yes, the NSB spiders are compatible with the S2210 cranks that are commonly found on Specialized bikes.
+The S2210 is an OE crank that is virtually the same as the X0 crankset.